Category Archives: Residential Roofing

 Humidity fluctuation is terrible for asphalt shingles.
 During the day, it dries them out and leaves them very brittle.
 However, when the night is humid, the stark contrast can cause the decomposition of materials.

-This fluctuation (which is more marked in extremely high temperatures) also causes a thermal expansion and contraction of the roofing materials.
 Generally, this fluctuation is awful for roofing materials and may cause them to fail sooner than expected.

 Excessive Heat

-You may not notice excessive heat damage until winter when leaks become apparent.
+You may not notice excessive heat damage until winter, when leaks become apparent.
 That’s because extreme UV damage can cause the asphalt shingles to become brittle and move upwards at the edges.

 These effects may not cause roofing problems when the weather is warm and dry, but when it starts raining and snowing, it can cause leaks.
-There are a couple of ways you can protect your roof against excessive heat:

 UV Damage

-This can eventually cause the protective granules to fall off, exposing the underlayers.
-It can also cause the shingle to overdry and start to crack.
-Dryness is a severe problem, too, because shingles are continually bombarded with UV rays whether the sun is out or not.
+Such deterioration can eventually cause the protective granules to fall off, exposing the underlayers.
+It can also cause the shingles to dry out and start to crack.

 Apart from using special shingles with high UV resistance, there isn’t much you can do to combat this problem.
 But, as always, frequent inspections can prevent more significant issues.